open/close all folders

 - Frank Zhang of The Heroes of Olympus also shows shades of this.
 Becoming an eagle, grizzly bear, and an elephant to take on a giant.
 Also, having encountered basilisks early in "The Son of Neptune" Iris, the goddess of the Rainbow informs him that having a weasel is the best way of taking down basilisks.
 Later in the book after he discovers his shapeshifting abilities he is seen tearing through basilisks in weasel form and the basilisks are slithering away from him in terror.

-- There are many Kamen Rider examples, where the hero can change into different forms that specialize in different weapons and/or fighting styles.
-Kamen Rider Black RX started the idea for the franchise with his Robo Rider and Bio Rider forms, but Kamen Rider Kuuga really got it going.
+- The franchise has many examples where the hero can change into different forms that specialize in different weapons and/or fighting styles.
+Kamen Rider BLACK RX started the idea for the franchise with his Robo Rider and Bio Rider forms, but Kamen Rider Kuuga really got it going.

 - Taken to ridiculous extremes in Kamen Rider Decade, where the main character not only has access to his own powers but also the powers and forms of every previous main Kamen Rider of the Heisei era.

-- After Decade, Kamen Rider Double and Kamen Rider OOO let the heroes mix and match several aspects of their powers.
+- After Decade, Kamen Rider Double, Kamen Rider OOO, and Kamen Rider Build let the heroes mix and match several aspects of their powers.
 Double had two halves with three variations each (plus three unique combos) for a total of 12, while OOO has three parts with five variations (plus a unique combo) for a grand total of 126 (not counting parts used in movies and promo materials, which drive the number up even further).
+Build splits the difference, using a two halves setup like Double but possessing many more variations; exactly how many combinations he has won't be clear until the show is finished.

 - Even Decade is overshadowed by the Kaizoku Sentai Gokaiger, who have access to all 34 previous Super Sentai teams, for a total of nearly 200 powersets (though each individual Gokaiger usually only uses the member of each past team that matches up with their own color, while the Sixth Ranger uses only the 15 other Sixth Rangers).